sungsungsungg/PostYourDeepestSecret/README.md

 Feel free to give it a try!

-While the styling is still a work in progress (it's mainly for my practice with Node.js), I'm happy to add enhancements if there's interest in making this blog site even more awesome.
+There hasn't been put much effort on front-end (it's mainly for my practice with Node.js), I'm happy to bring life into this AWESOME blog site on any requests :)

 ## Instructions